jcburley/joker/GOSTD.md

 Then page through the output.
 Code snippets intended for e.g. `std/go/std/net.joke` are printed to `stdout`, making iteration (during development of this tool) much easier.
 Specify `--joker <joker-source-directory>` (typically `--joker .`) to get all the individual `*.joke` and `*.go` files in `<dir>/std/go/`, along with modifications to `<dir>/custom.go`, `<dir>/core/data/core.joke`, and `<dir>/std/generate-std.joke`.

-Anything not supported results in either a `panic` or, more often, the string `ABEND` along with some kind of explanation.
+Most anything not supported results in either a `panic` or, more often, the string `ABEND` along with some kind of explanation.
 The latter is used to auto-detect a non-convertible function, in which case the snippet(s) are still output, but commented-out, so it's easy to see what's missing and (perhaps) why.

 Among things to do to "productize" this:

 * MOSTLY DONE: Might have to replace the current ad-hoc tracking of Go packages with something that respects `import` and the like
 * Improve docstrings for constructors (show and document the members)
-* Refactor `gotypes.go`, as was started and (for the time being) abandoned on 2019-08-19 in the `gostd-bad-refactor` branch (now in progress in the form of `types/types.go`)
 * Document the code better
-* Assess performance impact (especially startup time) on Joker, and mitigate as appropriate (good progress has already been made here, via lazy loading of namespaces; it seems to be not much slower than standard Joker)
+* Assess performance impact (especially startup time) on Joker

 ### Evaluation Tests